top of page

 What Child Support Does Not Cover

-Many parents assume that child support covers every expense related to raising a child, but that’s not how most states structure it.
+It’s a common misconception that child support covers every expense..
 Child support is meant to cover basic, everyday needs in both homes—not every possible cost that might come up throughout the year.
 Some expenses are considered shared, separate, or handled outside the standard support formula.

 Child support typically does not cover: